 The IFK also runs international training camps for all grades and some just for Black Belts.
 The BKK Summer Camp in England is the most popular one, but other countries also run their own, as do we here in Australia,

 Some of the bigger international camps are usually low cost, and are run for the benefit of the participants.
 Hanshi Arneil and his senior Shihans (Nick DaCosta, David Pickthall, Jeff Whybrow, Viktor Fomin, Klaus Ming, Edi Gabathuler to name just a few) personally teach at these camps.
 You must however be a member of the IFK to participate in these camps.

 The IFKKA also run Summer Camps.
 The first ran in 2003 and we've had one every year since then.
 We have invited instructors from other styles to come and showcase their styles for us in special sessions set aside for that purpose.
-In 2014 and 2015, Shihan David Pickthall came to teach at our camps, and he will be coming again in 2016.
+Shihan David Pickthall came to teach at our camps each year from 2014-2017, and he will be coming again in 2018.